 There are three standards that must be met each May in order to qualify for federal, state and outside scholarship aid.

-As discussed in the SAP section, Student Financial Services does not round grade point averages when determining eligibility for certain types of aid.
+As discussed in the SAP section, Samford does not round grade point averages when determining eligibility for certain types of aid.
 Receipt of most institutional aid requires that a student have at least a 2.0 cumulative Samford GPA.
 Some pieces of aid require a higher standard such as a 2.5, 3.0 or even a 3.3.
 Please review your award messages in your student web portal for specifics concerning your Samford aid.

 Some courses taken outside of the student’s degree program may be accepted toward degree completion (those applied as electives, for example).
 However, courses taken outside of the student’s program that will not be applied toward degree completion are not eligible to be covered by financial aid.
 Please contact your financial aid advisor if you are considering taking courses that will not be applied to your degree program’s requirements.